The lack of affordable housing is a national issue, but the need is even more acute in the Lake District National Park.

 Much of the new housing to be developed over the next five years or so is likely to be built by Housing Associations.
 These associations also have properties to rent or buy a share in.
 Local associations include (all links open in new window):

-Six local authorities and eight housing associations have developed a single system to let Council and housing association homes in Cumbria.
+Two unitary authorities and six housing associations have developed a single system to let Council and housing association homes in Cumbria.
 More information on Cumbria Choice.